At least 1 dead after car plows into crowd during ‘Unite the Right’ rally in Virginia

-CHARLOTTESVILLE, Va. — One person was killed amid violence on Saturday at a white nationalist rally in Charlottesville, Virginia, according to Mayor Mike Signer.
+Federal authorities said a civil rights investigation into the deadly crash was opened hours after it happened.

+“The FBI will collect all available facts and evidence, and as this is an ongoing investigation we are not able to comment further at this time,” said a statement from the Richmond, Virginia FBI field office.

 “I am heartbroken that a life has been lost here.
-I urge all people of good will — go home,” Signer wrote on Twitter.
-He did not provide details as to how the death occurred.
+I urge all people of good will — go home,” Mayor Mike Signer wrote on Twitter.

-At least seven people were hurt when a speeding car slammed into another car that was navigating through a throng of counter-protesters in Charlottesville, where a “Unite the Right” rally of white nationalist and other right-wing groups was to take place.

 Virginia’s governor had earlier declared an emergency, and police worked to disperse hundreds of protesters in the college town after clashes broke out ahead of the rally’s scheduled noon ET start.